codeskyblue/klog/README.md

 klog learn from a lot other log system for golang, like [beego](http://github.com/astaxie/beego), [seelog](https://github.com/cihub/seelog), [glog](https://github.com/golang/glog), [qiniu-log](https://github.com/qiniu/log).

 # Introdution
 From my experience of some project.
-I think there are only 4 level needed. `Info Warning Error Fatal`
+I think there are only 5 level needed. `Debug Info Warning Error Fatal`

+Default level is Info.
+Use SetLevel to change.

 Default output style is
 ```